Does creatine work for everyone?

 Creatine should not increase the amount of water found under the skin, subcutaneously.
 While it is true that creatine causes the body to retain water, water retention is specific for muscle.
-Bad products with low quality creatine might cause some bloating.
+Bad products with low-quality creatine might cause some bloating.

 By itself, it does not.
 Having extra creatine available and stored within muscle, allows your body to quickly create additional ATP when doing intense exercise.
-By getting another rep or two and working just a bit harder than before, you overload muscle and encourage growth.
-If creatine allows you to do one or two more repetitions beyond what you could do without, that’s how it helps to indirectly build muscle.
+By getting another rep or two and working just a bit harder than before, you overload the muscle and encourage growth.
+If it allows you to do one or two more repetitions beyond what you could do without, that’s how it helps to indirectly build muscle.
 Taking it without exercise won’t build any muscle but it may offer other health benefits.

 That’s it, in a nutshell.
 But does creatine work for everyone?
 Maybe not.

 I found the Creatine Supplements for Strength and Fitness to be a very good read.
 It’s one of the few sites where they do not recommend some mega dose.
 There’s always the Creatine Wiki which is chock full of info and some valuable links.

 What Percent of People Does Creatine Not Work on?

 The effectiveness of creatine can vary among individuals, and while it is generally well-tolerated and effective for many, there is no definitive percentage of people for whom creatine does not work.
 The response to creatine supplementation is influenced by several factors, including genetics, diet, exercise habits, and overall health status.

 Some individuals may not experience the same magnitude of benefits from creatine supplementation as others.
 This can be due to variations in factors such as the individual’s baseline creatine levels, muscle fiber composition, or their body’s ability to absorb and utilize creatine.
 Additionally, individual goals, training protocols, and exercise types can impact the perceived effectiveness of creatine.